 Starting with films for 2009, the Academy doubled the number of best picture contenders to 10, hoping for more varied fare.
 For most of Oscar history, voters nominated box-office favorites like “The Godfather,” “Titanic” and “The Lord of the Rings.”
 But in the 21st century, after the “Lord of the Rings” wins, hit movies were suddenly not being nominated and prestige indie films became more popular among voters.
 (In 2018, the Academy tried to add a category for “popular films,” but that idea was quickly struck down.)

 Oscar noms were being dominated by arthouse films, with acclaimed films like “The Dark Knight” excluded from nominations, so AMPAS expanded the category.
 Some members complained that 10 nominees would dilute the prestige of a best picture nomination, so two years later, AMPAS decided to make it flexible, for five to 10 nominations.
 Everyone gets a ballot and ranks their top choices for best picture.
 According to new rules, a film has to get 5% of first-place votes to qualify.
+The Academy has announced that next year, for the films of 2021, the best picture race will return to 10 nominations, eliminating the unpredictability of the number.

 Why do some people say the best-picture final ballot is so unusual?